bghub-c/CodeClauseInternship_LandingPage/README.md

 ## Getting Started

-To view the project, open a new terminal from the root directory and enter the command " npm run dev " follow the link given.
+  # To view the project, open a new terminal from the root directory and enter the command " npm run dev " follow the link given.
+    npm run dev
 OR
   # Open index.html in your web browser